Work Release Policy and Qualifying Criteria

 Offenders can be made eligible by the Court.
 The Warden must approve everyone for Work Release eligibility.
 If an inmate is made eligible for the Work Release Program by court order, but jail officials find that under 42 CSA sec.
 9813 (c) is not appropriate, the Court shall be notified in writing of the decision to exclude the person from the program.

 Eligibility Criteria that are considered when approving or disapproving an individual for Work Release:

-1. Criminal charges- Any charge of violent or sexual nature will be an automatic “not recommended due to charge”, and a possible “not recommended” overall.
+1. Criminal charges- Any charge of violent or sexual nature will be automatically excluded from the program.

 2. Past criminal history – A past criminal history of violent or sexual offenses, along with open or pending charges will contribute to a denial of the work release application.
 If current reason for incarceration is a probation violation (PV), the decision for approval/disapproval is based on the original charge (For example: A PV with the original charge of Simple Assault would be treated as Simple Assault).